Axis capture of Tobruk: Tobruk garrison

 The South African brigades held the west and south-west sectors of the perimeter, where most of the fighting in the first siege had taken place.
 The Indian brigade was deployed to the east and south of the perimeter.
-The perimeter was 35 mi long, and the coast added another 20 mi.
+The perimeter was 35 mi long and the coast added another 20 mi.
 On average, each anti-tank gun would have had to defend a frontage of 750 yd if they had been spread evenly around the perimeter.
 Owing to the decision not to stand another siege, little work had been done to maintain the Tobruk fortifications.
-In many places, the trenches and the anti-tank ditch had collapsed or filled with drifting sand and part of the ditch had been filled in to allow the British armour to cross during the December 1941 breakout.
+In many places, the trenches and the anti-tank ditch had collapsed or filled with drifting sand and part of the ditch had been filled in to allow the British armour to cross during the December 1941 break-out.
 Large quantities of barbed wire and land mines had been removed to bolster the Gazala defences, while some of the old Italian mines which remained were found to be defective.
 Some work had been done by South African engineers to remedy the situation but there is conflicting evidence as to the condition of the defences at the start of the siege.

 Klopper was put in charge of the Tobruk garrison on 15 June, five days before the Axis attack.
 On 16 June, Lieutenant-General William Gott, the commander of XIII Corps, whose headquarters were still in Tobruk, suggested that he should take command but was overruled by Ritchie and he left Tobruk, leaving three of his staff officers to assist Klopper.
 Gott ordered Klopper to prepare three plans – for co-operating with the Allied forces outside Tobruk, for re-establishing a presence at Belhamed and for the evacuation of the garrison eastwards.
 This placed a considerable extra burden on Klopper and his staff who were already very busy.